 Rogers Platinum Mastercard

 First up is the Rogers Platinum Mastercard.
 With no fee and no minimum annual income requirement, this product is highly accessible and a very strong cash back contender.
 Purchases at Costco paid for with this card are eligible for 1% cash back—and that’s not even their banner perk.
 This card is terrific for U.S. travellers, and cross-border or online shoppers, giving 3% back on U.S. currency transactions.
 With a $25 welcome bonus, this product far outshines the Capital One card.

 Card type: Cash back

 Annual fee: $0

 Earn rate: 1% cash back on everyday purchases

 Additional perks: $25 welcome bonus when you make your first purchase within 3 months

 Rogers World Elite Mastercard

 Those with an annual income of $80,000 ($150,000 per household) or more can boost their rewards with the Rogers World Elite Mastercard.
 Purchases made at Costco receive a very healthy 1.5% back, while U.S. currency transactions get 3%.
 With a robust suite of insurance products and access to airport lounges, this card is well worth a look.

 Card type: Cash back

 Annual fee: $0

 Earn rate: 1.5% cash back on everyday purchases (including Costco)

 Additional perks: $25 welcome bonus when you make your first purchase within 3 months; airport lounge access; travel, medical and rental insurance; purchase protection

 This no-annual-fee card combines good earning potential with a flexible redemption program so you can use your Points for cash, flights, hotels and merchandise.
-Card holders earn 2 MBNA Points for every dollar spent on gas, restaurants and groceries (up to $5,000 annually per category), and 1 Point per dollar on everything else, including Costco, which doesn’t fall under the grocery store category.
-And, your Points never expire.
-To start you off, MBNA is offering new applicants the ability to earn 4 MBNA Points per $1 on eligible gas, grocery and restaurant purchases (up to 5,000 points).
+Card holders earn 2 MBNA Points for every $1 spent on restaurants and groceries (up to $5,000 annually per category), and 1 point per $1 on everything else, including Costco, which doesn’t fall under the grocery store category.
+And, your points never expire.
+To start you off, MBNA is offering new applicants the ability to earn bonus points on eligible grocery and restaurant purchases (up to 5,000 points).
 And more when you sign up for paperless billing.